BinhLe001/computerscience/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

 <a name="Resources"></a>
 ### Resources ###

-[Click here](https://a4r.blob.core.windows.net/public/cvs-resources.zip) to download a zip file containing the resources used in this lab.
-Copy the contents of the zip file into a folder on your hard disk.
+[Click here](https://www.dropbox.com/sh/x3l1zk08sl5vi2i/AAAv4yNYPsqPgYCwyjwaJIDga?dl=0) for the folder containing the resources used in this lab.
+Download the Resources folder zip at that link to your computer.

 ---